In the 1990s, an interesting trend emerged. Personal computers were becoming more accessible, ushering in the era of online learning or e-learning.

 Course content is only as powerful as its delivery method.

 As you can probably imagine, asking a student to read a dense chapter of text has a very different result from asking them to participate in an educational game.
-If you aim to encourage critical thinking and engagement with sophisticated modes of expression, assigning a text by Foucault might make sense.
-I Consider alternative options if your goal is to convey the main themes in a digestible, relevant way.
+If your aim is to encourage critical thinking and engagement with sophisticated modes of expression, assigning a text by Foucault might very well make sense.
+If, however, your goal is to convey main themes in a digestible, relevant way, you might want to consider alternative options.
 Each method has its own place, and it’s the job of instructional designers to determine the best fit for the learner and learning environment.

-The goal of instructional design is to produce high-quality and efficient learning materials that address the objectives of both students and educators.
+The goal of instructional design is to produce high-quality and efficient learning materials that address the objectives of both student and educator.
 While instructional design used to be handled primarily by educational publishing companies or school curriculum coordinators, that is quickly changing.
 With the proliferation of e-learning, for instance, course instructors worldwide now have the chance to design course materials themselves, directly influencing learner outcomes.

 How Instructional Design Can Improve Learner Outcomes